-In addition to the common parameters, each JWK will have members that are specific to the key being represented.
+In addition to the common parameters, each JWK will have members that are specific to the kind of key being represented.
 These members represent the parameters of the key.
-Section 5 of the JSON Web Algorithms (JWA) [JWA] specification defines multiple kinds of public keys and their associated members.
+Section 5 of the JSON Web Algorithms (JWA) [JWA] specification defines multiple kinds of cryptographic keys and their associated members.